VonHeikemen/lsp-zero.nvim/README.md

 Make sure you have at least the minimum requirements listed in `unix systems` or `windows`.

 Is worth mention right now that nvim-lsp-installer will be replaced in the future by [mason.nvim](https://github.com/williamboman/mason.nvim).
 This new installer is based on nvim-lsp-installer and created by the same author.
 Both are supported in lsp-zero at the moment.
-Which one I recommend? nvim-lsp-installer. mason.nvim is still very new (I advice you wait a little bit), but if you'd like to try it replace this plugin:
+Which one I recommend? `nvim-lsp-installer`.

+mason.nvim is still very new, but if you'd like to try it replace this plugin:

 ```
 williamboman/nvim-lsp-installer